saif95bds/automessage/SETUP_GUIDE.md

-set phoneNumbersFile to "personal:phone_numbers.txt" set messagesFile to "personal:love_messages.txt" set maxRandomDelay to 60 -- seconds (0 to this value)
+set phoneNumbersFile to "personal:phone_numbers.txt" set messagesFile to "personal:love_messages.txt" set maxRandomDelay to 60 -- seconds (0 to this value) set messagePrefix to "" -- Prefix added to each message (set to "" for no prefix)
 ```

 ### Configuration Options: